abhirockzz/kafka-data-explorer-cdc/README.md

 > Note that `flush.size.bytes` and `flush.interval.ms` are used to regulate the batching process.
 Please refer to the [connector documentation](https://github.com/Azure/kafka-sink-azure-kusto/blob/master/README.md#5-sink-properties) for details on the individual properties.

-Since the flush configuration for the connector and the batching policy for the `Orders` table in Azure Data Explorer is pretty aggressive (for demonstration purposes), you should see data flowing into Data Explorer pretty soon.
+Since the flush configuration for the connector and the batching policy for the `Orders` table in Azure Data Explorer is pretty aggressive (for demonstration purposes), you should see data flowing into Data Explorer quickly.

 ## Query Data Explorer